thegodeveloper/cka/labs/04-pod-ready-if-service-is-reachable.md

-# Pod Ready if Service is Reachable - 4%
+# Question 4 - Pod Ready if Service is Reachable - 4%

 ## Use context